Need an Immigration Lawyer? Here are the “Top 10” FAQs an Immigration Lawyer 2019

-ANSWER: At our firm. our standard consultation fee is $184.00.
+ANSWER: At our firm, our standard consultation fee is $79.
 If you hire us, we credit the cost of the consultation towards our legal fees.
-Some firms offer free consultations.
-We charge a fee because we get a lot of inquires every day.
-And you can in fact get some free, basic information on our website www.VisaPlace.com which is full of immigration information.
-But if you want to know what to do about your specific case, you should call us directly.
+Some firms offer free consultations but these cannot address the specifics of your case.
+You can get some free, basic information on our website www.VisaPlace.com which is full of immigration information.
+But if you want to know what to do about your specific case, you should contact us directly.

-6. Question: If I don’t live in your area, can I arrange a telephone consultation?
+6. If I don’t live in your area, can I arrange a telephone consultation?

 ANSWER: We bill on a flat-fee basis.
 No running tab.
 No surprises.
 Your lawyer should tell you up front how much your case will cost including court and filing fees where applicable.
 Most immigration firms do it this way.